 When the process of transition to a market economy started in Central and Eastern Europe, insolvency systems served principally as a conduit to filter public assets to the private sector.
 Generally, this was done inefficiently and without appropriate institutional and regulatory framework.

-Substantial reform efforts have since contributed in the EBRD region to an improved insolvency culture and legal practice .
-While liquidation has improved in many countries, reorganisation in insolvency proceedings remains weak.
-Furthermore many countries lack a developed debt restructuring culture and there are rules or guidelines for creditor cooperation on restructurings either do not exist or are not followed in practice.
+Substantial reform efforts have since contributed in the EBRD region to improvements in insolvency practice.
+Nevertheless, while liquidation has improved in many countries, the availability of reorganisation in insolvency proceedings aimed at enabling businesses in financial difficulties to continue in whole or in part remains weak.
+Many countries also lack a developed out-of-court debt restructuring culture and rules or guidelines for creditor cooperation on restructurings either do not exist or are not followed in practice.

-- Predictable insolvency regimes encourage creditors to work with debtors to avoid the closure of a business rather than opportunistically withdrawing credit and seizing assets at the first hint of financial distress.
+Management and owners of debtors in financial distress should be required to cooperate with creditors at an early stage and share all relevant information, while creditors should work with debtors to avoid the closure of a business rather than opportunistically withdrawing credit and seizing assets at the first hint of financial distress.

 The EBRD's role